melissamcewen/uniquepetz/src/palette.md

 ---
 layout: layouts/page.njk
-tags: pages
+tags: ['pages', 'downloads']
-category: downloads
+description: Color palettes for Irfanview and Gimp
-title: Downloads- Petz Palettes
+title: Petz Palettes
 ---

 Irfanview is a free program that's popular in the Petz/game modding community.